camunda/camunda-docs/docs/components/concepts/process-instance-migration.md

 ### Migrate catch events

 Catch events can be migrated by providing a mapping instruction between the source and the target catch event.
-Providing a mapping between catch events ensures that the behaviour of the event subscription in the source process is preserved after the migration.
+Providing a mapping between catch events ensures that the event subscription in the source process is preserved after the migration.
 In the following section we will discuss situations where mapping a catch event may or may not be useful.
 Let's explain both mapping and non-mapping scenarios with examples.